meteor/meteor/content/collections.md

 1. We attach the schema to the namespace of `Lists` directly.
 This allows us to check things against the schema of a list directly (rather than via inserting into the DB, see below), such as in a form (see the forms article).
 2. We specify that the `name` field of a list must be a string, and must exist.
 3. We specify the `incompleteCount` is a number, which on insertion is set to `0` if not otherwise specified.
-4. We specify that the `userId`, which is optional, must be a string matching an id regular expression.
+4. We specify that the `userId`, which is optional, must be a string matching an Id regular expression.

 You can see from this example, that with relatively little code we've managed to restrict the format of a list significantly.
 You can read more in the [Simple Schema docs](http://atmospherejs.com/aldeed/simple-schema) about more complex things that can be done with schemas.